wiseorcool/Project-1-Team-4/README.md

 • Crime definition: According to Criminal Justice Information Services, there are 8 main offenses classifications: - Criminal Homicide - Rape, - Robery, - Assault, - Burglary, - Larceny/Theft, - Motor-vehicle theft and Arson.
 (3)
 • Violent definition: Homicide, Rape, Robbery, Aggravated assaults, Simple assault.
 (4)

+Assumptions:
+• The increase in crime and violence were linked to the changes in COVID restrictions.

 Hypothesis:
 As COVID-19 restrictions eased, violent crime in L.A. increased in numbers.